Eronmmer/inventory-app/readme.md

 # Inventory App

 A MERN stack application that business owners(retailers, wholesalers etc) can use to keep detailed track of their activities(sales, purchases) and other stuff.
-I built this application while strengthening my express/react/redux skills.
-So if you eventually decide to peruse my code, please don't gnash your teeth if you discover funny stuff. 😂
+I built this application while learning express/react/redux.

 <!-- Add other stuff here later -->